zer0ed/KArchNotify/README.md

 ### Setup

 * As root user run the included install.sh script and follow the directions.
-* You can configure user settings in the file /usr/sbin/karchnotify under the user config heading
+* You can configure user settings in the file /ect/karchnotify.conf
 * As root run "usermod -a -G updatecheck [username]" where [username] is the user you wish to allow use of karchnotify.
 This needed to allow updates to the repository lists.
 Any other users who you wish to allow also must be part of this updatecheck group.
-* copy kde/karchnotify.lnk to your [userdir]/.kde/Autostart directory.
+* copy kde/karchnotify.desktop to your [userdir]/.kde/Autostart directory.

 ### Permissions

 The KArchNotify install script will attempt to setup the sudo permissions file (sudoers) for you by adding the new usergroup "updatecheck" with permission to run only the /usr/sbin/karchnotify without need for a password.
-This seems to be a faily secure method as even it is managed to be run abusively the script only updates the local repositories lists with the remote ones.
+This seems to be a faily secure method as even if it is managed to be run abusively the script only updates the local repositories lists with the remote ones.

 A backup copy of your /etc/sudoers file was made named /etc/sudoers.karchnotify before changes were made.
 Any changes are labeled under the "# Group added by karchnotify" heading.